 And only promote products you can confidently stand behind.

-Now that you know what to promote, the next step is learning how to scale content that drives real authority and traffic.
+Now that you know what to promote, the next step is learning how to scale your blog traffic or mastering YouTube SEO to grow your channel.

 Start with one to three programs, max.
 Too many programs = scattered content and no real earnings.
 Focus on the ones that fit your niche, your audience, and your actual experience, then expand later if it makes sense.